-AWPL consulted with its subsidiary MARBL Lithium Operations Pty Ltd by providing a copy of this statement to the board of that company for review and offering it the opportunity to comment on the document.
+AWPL consulted with its subsidiary MARBL Lithium Operations Pty Ltd in the development of this statement by providing a copy of this statement to the board of that company for review and offering it the opportunity to comment on the document.
 We have also consulted with our JV partner and key supplier, MinRes, in relation to the supplies at Wodgina.